lukasimcic/FAssets-QA/README.md

 # FAssets-QA

-This branch is obsolete and no longer maintained, as it is incompatible with required libraries.
+This branch is obsolete and no longer maintained, as locust and web3 libraries are incompatible.